 Beginning with Windows Vista, Microsoft virtualized some files & the registry.
-Virtualization basically means that, applications are prevented from writing to System Folders in Vista’s file system and ALSO to the ‘machine wide keys’ in the registry.
+Virtualization basically means that applications are prevented from writing to System Folders in the Windows file system and ALSO to the ‘machine wide keys’ in the registry.

-Registry Virtualization basically means that, applications are prevented from writing to System Folders in Windows Vista or Windows 7‘s file system and ALSO to the ‘machine wide keys’ in the registry.
+Registry Virtualization basically means that applications are prevented from writing to System Folders in Windows 10/8/7/Vista file system and ALSO to the ‘machine wide keys’ in the registry.
 However, this does not prevent standard user accounts from installing or running applications.

-In Vista / 7, the UAC utilizes the Registry Virtualization Feature, to redirect attempts to write to subkeys of
+In Windows 10/8/7/Vista, the UAC utilizes the Registry Virtualization Feature, to redirect attempts to write to subkeys of

 When an application attempts to write to this hive, Windows instead, writes it, to a per-user location,